UFC 259: Blachowicz vs. Adesanya | Event Profile, Full Results & Legacy

 Records & Milestones

-Jan Blachowicz's first successful UFC Light Heavyweight Championship defense — came one fight after winning the title at UFC 253.
+• Jan Blachowicz's first successful UFC Light Heavyweight Championship defense.

-Amanda Nunes's second successful women's featherweight title defense; she became the first fighter (male or female) to successfully defend two UFC titles simultaneously.
+• Amanda Nunes's second successful women's featherweight title defense; she was the first fighter (male or female) to simultaneously hold two UFC titles and successfully defend both.

 Legacy & Impact